 By the way, just so it’s all said: I have posted the basics of what we know about the first fire, above.
 There is no secret stash of information given to those at Taliesin about what “really happened” during the 1914 fire.

 The theories that Wright had something to do with the murders make me wonder: what kind of person do you think Wright was?
 Sure, he left his first wife, sometimes (maybe a lot of times) had problems with money, and could sometimes say outrageous things about buildings and cities (here’s one article on negative things from him about Pittsburgh).
-But any of those things are a far way from being a murderer.
+But any of those things are far away from being a murderer.
 And finally, as for Wright ordering a hit on Mamah: putting aside the fact that Wright was not a murderer, (a) what self-respecting mobster would have expected Wright to come through with the money on a hit; and (b) if all else, I don’t think the man would have destroyed his own home.

 As for the other theories: if Carlton hated Wright so much, why didn’t he just kill him in his sleep?
 Regarding World War I, everyone in Europe that August was saying that it would be over by fall (by the time “the leaves turned”), so probably no one in the world was worried about multiple countries outside of Europe going to battle.
 In addition, author Paul Hendrickson brought forth evidence that Carlton was born in Alabama (not Barbados) in his book, Plagued by Fire.
 And concerning Chicago mobsters: if they were trying to scare Wright, something else would have happened to him, or somebody would have eventually said something.

 But to get back to the 1914 fire: Wright was devastated.
 Who wouldn’t be?
 He left for work in Chicago on a summer’s day in the middle of the week and came back that Saturday to a complete, unreal nightmare.
 And probably nothing could touch the guilt the man must have felt for hiring Carlton.
 Finally, the emotional weight of such a horrific and terrifying end to his life with Mamah must have been overwhelming.
 In fact, as far as I know, his painful and poignant writing about the fire was only done once: in his autobiography.
-I’ll probably post hyperlinks later, but encourage you to seek out his autobiography to read his words (in three editions: published in 1932 and updated in 1943, which was republished in 1977), but here’s his writing about burying Mamah:
+I encourage you to seek out his autobiography to read his words (in three editions: published in 1932 and updated in 1943, which was republished in 1977), but here’s his writing about burying Mamah:

 The August sun was setting on the familiar range of hills.
 I felt, dimly, the far-off shadows of the ages, struggling to escape from subconsciousness and utter themselves… then—darkness….
 I filled the grave—in darkness—in the dark.